 While accidentally falling asleep with your contacts won’t significantly harm your eyes, making a habit of it can increase your chance of a severe health risk.
 When you see that your eyes are bloodshot, feel like there’s something in your eye or are more sensitive to light, you may have an eye infection.
 See your eye doctor immediately if you’re experiencing these symptoms.

 Northern Virginia Doctors of Optometry, your local optometrist, has been providing professional and personalized eye care for more than four decades.
 Call us at (703) 413-1400, or complete our contact form to request an appointment.
-We assist patients in Arlington, VA, and nearby areas.
+We assist patients in Crystal City, Clarendon, VA, and nearby areas.